IST263/fall2019m004/docs/projects/individual.md

 Week 2 - 3 | Come up with a website topic | Submit half page project proposal Week 3 - 5 | Research and collect website content and graphic media (images, video, etc.) | You can collect the content in a MS. Word doc or text file.
 If you are using copyrighted images and/or video make sure you cite them accordingly.
 Week 4 - 6 | Create, Submit and Revise Wireframes | Wireframes
-Week 5 - 10 | Implement/Code the website | Website
+Week 6 - 12 | Implement/Code/Revise the website | Website

-Not meeting milestones will seriously jeopradize your chances of completely the project in the desired timeline.
+Not meeting milestones will seriously jeopradize your chances to complete the project in the desired timeline.
 It will also cost you points.

 ### Wireframes ###